codedinsugar/blog/content/posts/howd-i-get-here.md

 #file is created at blog/content/posts/foo.md
 ```
-9. Run the local hugo server to make sure everything builds and renders successfully:
+9. Run the local hugo server to make sure everything builds, renders successfully, and most it passes an initial satisfaction test:
 ```bash
 hugo server -D